-Our Food Pantries provide nutritious, fresh food and staples for low-income people throughout New York.
-With a focus on dignity and choice, Pantries ensure that homebound seniors, working parents, school-age children and even infants receive the nourishment they need to thrive in their communities.
+Parish-supported food pantries provide nutritious, fresh food and staples for low-income people throughout New York.
+With a focus on dignity and choice, pantries ensure that homebound seniors, working parents, school-age children and even infants receive the nourishment they need to thrive in their communities.

 Programs awarded funding in the 2017 Basic Human Needs grant cycle include:

 Brewster Community Food Pantry